datawithduke-byte/v2.datawithduke/src/content/blog/2026-07-04-is_ai_safe_for_health_advice_hallucinations.md

 What this actually is dear reader is another story upon the countess of others.
 You probably heard of the importance of trying to keep motivation and habit.

-You see what I had actually done is the same thing that I have done in my life many many times before and I'm sure that many of you reading this will probably say you've done the same and that is I was on a high a very big high where my career was going well.
+You see what I had actually done is the same thing that I have done in my life many many times before.
+I'm sure that many of you reading this will probably say you've done the same.s I was on a high - a very big high where my career was going well.
 My family life was going well.
 Everything was actually going pretty well for me.
-So I thought let's take on another task where I've started this website and blog and podcast and then life kind of got in the way a little bit and all of a sudden two 3-4 months have passed and I haven't created any new content.
+So I thought let's take on another task where I've started this website, blog, and podcast and then... well... life kind of got in the way a little bit and all of a sudden four months have passed and I haven't created any new content.

 Don't get me wrong.
 I was having a good time of it all.
 I was spending a lot of time with my family.
 I was reigniting my love for certain games that I used to play as a child/teen/young adult, played tennis for the first time in over a decade…